farinap5/LilRSA/README.md

 # LilRSA

 When it comes to asymmetric cryptography, RSA (Rivest-Shamir-Adleman) is the default example to explain concepts regarding the topic.
-The algorithm is one of the first invented (1978) to do so work, rely on a pair of key reversible property of the key to encrypt with one key and roll back to the original message using the other key.
+The algorithm is one of the first invented (1978) to do so work, rely on a pair of keys, and yhe reversible property of the key to encrypt with one key and roll back to the original message using the other key.

-In RSA standard cryptography, two key types are employed, those that will be presented during this document: The RSA public key and the RSA private key and together the private and public key form the key pair needed in the process of encryption and decryption of a message.

 The basic principle behind RSA is the multiplication of two factors $p$ and $q$, applying operations on these numbers it is practical to find three very large positive numbers $e$, $d$ and $n$.
 With these three numbers, it is possible to apply modular exponentiation to reach a strongly cyphered message.
 To discover the message that originated the cypher text the $p$ and $q$ would be needed, it is possible of factorizing $n$, but $n$ is a large integer, so the process is computationally inviable turning it into a $NP-Complete$ problem.